PrashamTrivedi/AWS_C002_Notes/sharedResponsibility.md

 - E.g. In case of EC2, we are provided everything upto hardware, and from OS to App, we use EC2 for that (Like VM, OS, Storage, App, DB etc.).

-- E.g. In case of Lambfa, we are provided everything upto Storage, we use code and APP on top of that.
+- E.g. In case of Lamba, we are provided everything upto Storage, we use code and APP on top of that.

 - What are we provided is AWS's responsibility to make it secure, useful and available **to us**.